-Again, although many of us have seen the SOCSO deductions on our pay slip, we’re still unsure of what we can benefit from this contribution.
-We hope this article shed some lights on the claims you can make from SOCSO and fully utilised the benefits (because you’re paying for it anyway, why let it go to waste?).
+Again, many of us have overlooked the power of our SOCSO contributions on our pay slip.
+We hope with this article, it can shed some light on the SOCSO claims you might not know, and fully utilise the benefits (because you’re paying for it anyway, why let it go to waste?).

 To check how much should your current employer contribute to SOCSO and the amount paid, visit HERE.

 If your employer didn't make contributions, you need to have a talk with your HR.
 The company could face up to an RM5,000 fine or further prosecution under the Employees’ Social Security Act 1969.
 Yup, it’s that serious, people!